CMPT276-Project/CMPT276-Project/backend/README.md

 To update a user's score, send a PATCH request to `/api/v1/score/:guid`, where `:guid` is the GUID of the user.
 The request body should contain a JSON object with a single key, `score`, and a integer value to update by.

-Internally, we will store the score submitted only if it has larger than the one stored in the database.
+If the submitted score is higher than what is stored, then the score in the database is updated with the submitted score.
+If the score is less or equal then it is discarded.

 # Dependency Rationale